virteal/Inox/README.md

 Keep reading only if you care about programming language design.
 You've been warned.
 Welcome.

 The Iɴᴏx programming language explores hopefully innovative features not found in mainstream languages like Javascript, C, Python or PHP.
-Some of Iɴᴏx specificities do exist in more some more esoteric languages like Lisp, Forth, Smalltalk, etc. Some are radically new, until proven otherwise ;)
+Some of Iɴᴏx specificities do exist in some more esoteric languages like Lisp, Forth, Smalltalk, etc. Some other specifities are radically new.
+Well... until proven otherwise that is ;)

 So, what's new?

 Named values
 ------------

 Every Iɴᴏx value as a name attached to it.
-That name comes in addition to the classic type and value that most scripting languages provide.
+That name comes in addition to the classic type and value that most languages provide.

 Because values are named, using a tag, it becomes possible to access them using that name.
 This is similar to the indirect access that pointers provide but without the notion of identity normaly associated to objects.
 That is so because many values can have the same name whereas the identity of an object is necesseraly unique.

-This is superficialy similar to the notion of property, attribute, field, instance variables, etc. But it has deeper additional consequences and usages.
+This is similar to the notion of property, attribute, field, instance variables, etc. But it has deeper additional consequences and usages.

 Among other usages, Iɴᴏx uses names to access variables in stacks.
 Most other languages use index insteads, a position in the stack.
 A position that is most often relative to the level of the stack when some function is entered/activated.
-This is the classical notions of activation record and local variables associated to function calls.
+These are the classical notions of activation records and local variables associated to function calls.

 Because Iɴᴏx access variables by names there is no need to provide a user friendly syntax to figure out the numerical position of a variable in a stack.
 Hence local variables in Iɴᴏx are dynamically scoped, no lexical scope, not yet.

 Iɴᴏx also uses named values to implement control structures (if, loop, etc) without the computation of complex changes to the instruction pointer.
-It is still possible to manipule that instruction pointer to implements diverses form of branching (goto, jump, call, exceptions, etc) ahead of time, at compile time, but this is more an optimization than a natural way of expressing things using names instead of labels like in the dark age of assembler languages.
+It is still possible to manipule that instruction pointer to implements diverses form of branching (goto, jump, call, exceptions, etc) ahead of time, at compile time, when words are defined, but this is more an optimization than a natural way of expressing things using names instead of labels like in the dark age of assembler languages.

-An Iɴᴏx compiler is somewhere is the road map, we'll come to it somedays, just in time.
+An Iɴᴏx optimizing compiler is somewhere is the road map, we'll come to it somedays, just in time.

 Hints